Scarriff: Facilities

 Scariff acts as the local shopping centre and has several shops, bars and food outlets.
 There is also a station of the Garda Síochána.
 The Irish Seed Savers Association is located nearby.

+Sport

+The camogie and hurling teams are hugely successful with both getting to the semi-finals of the Feile Na nGael.

 Festivals

 There are a number of festivals and shows in Scarriff every year, including the Scariff Show (started in 1944), the Scariff Harbour Festival (started in 2003), and the Clare Drama Festival (started in 1947).